All cancers combined Key Stats

 Key messages on incidence, survival, mortality, risk factors (causes) and a summary table of the statistics for all cancers combined are given here.

-- Download these Key Facts All cancers combined Key Facts
+- Download these Key Stats All cancers combined Key Stats

 The latest statistics available for all cancers combined are; incidence 2011, mortality 2012, and survival 2010-2011.
 Source years are specified in the statistics table.
 Find out why these are the latest statistics available.